 - Entrepreneurial aspirations (incl growing and scaling businesses)

-- Establish a portfolio or plural career
+- Portfolio or plural careers

 Our mentoring takes place either in person or virtually/on-line, is highly interactive and involves practical exercises and committed reflection and action by the client.
 To better understand the impact of working with Wise Sherpa check out the testimonials page.

-How does Business Mentoring work?
+How does Mentoring work?

 How long would the Mentor/Mentee work together?

-What’s the mentor’s responsibility?
+What’s the Mentor’s responsibility?

 In each interaction, the mentor should act with integrity, sincerity and confidentiality.
 The mentor needs to be fully present for each interaction setting aside all other distractions creating a safe space with support and encouragement to explore and take appropriate risks.
 If the mentor cannot provide appropriate assistance, they should refer you to a range of resources.

-What’s my responsibility as the mentee?
+What’s my responsibility as the Mentee?

 Mentees need to be open and committed to action and self-development; ready to explore what they are doing and not doing and what decisions and changes they may need to make in order to move forward.

-How is mentoring different from therapy or counselling?
+How is Mentoring different from therapy or counselling?

 Mentoring focuses on looking forward to the future.
 Therapy and counselling largely focus on your history and analysing how you got to your present state.
 Therapists and counsellors often ask question starting with why – mentors usually ask questions starting with what.

-Can you guarantee mentoring works?
+Can you guarantee Mentoring works?

-How much does mentoring cost?
+How much does Mentoring cost?

-Our mentoring can be managed to fit most budgets – there are options like virtual mentoring or buying packages that can help manage the cost further.
 The key question for you as a prospective mentee, is how much do you value the service?
 Price should not be used as an excuse to not to go for it.
 If you are interested and committed to developing yourself and your business and have a budget in mind, please contact us to discuss how we can help you further as we would be very interested in exploring working together.